Mahesh-100/CODTECH_Task1/README.md

 Title Codtech IT Solutiion - Task Documentation simple calculator with advance features,which implements a simple calculator with advanced features such as addition, subtraction, multiplication, division,exponentiation, and the option to quit.

-Introduction this documantation provides a detailed explanation of the task assigned during the CODTECH IT solutions Intremship program.the task is writing a java program to simple calculator with advanced features such as addition, subtraction, multiplication, division,exponentiation, and the option to quit. this documentation will cover the implementation details, rationale behind the code structure, and insights into the programming techniques utilized.additionally, it will include introduction about the interm D. Mahesh Kumar and his assigned ID, ICOD6731.
+This documantation provides a detailed explanation of the task assigned during the CODTECH IT solutions Intremship program.the task is writing a java program to simple calculator with advanced features such as addition, subtraction, multiplication, division,exponentiation, and the option to quit. this documentation will cover the implementation details, rationale behind the code structure, and insights into the programming techniques utilized.additionally, it will include introduction about the interm D. Mahesh Kumar and his assigned ID, ICOD6731.

 Interm Information: Name: D. Mahesh Kumar Interm ID:ICOD6731